The Vermont Teaching and Certification Resource

 How to Become a Teacher in Vermont

 In order to become a teacher in Vermont, candidates must obtain Vermont teacher certification through the Vermont Agency of Education.
 Anyone who wants to teach at a public elementary, middle, or high school in Vermont must follow all of the procedures set forth by the Vermont Standards Board for Professional Educators.
+For most cases, teaching candidates in Vermont are required to hold a bachelor’s degree, complete a Vermont teachers certification program and pass the required content examinations.

 - I want to be a teacher in Vermont, but don’t have a degree: Earn an Education Degree